Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

 The following subsections explain in detail how to set up these tools.

-To test and verify that the setup works, you need the source files of a bot on your system.
-You can use the files from https://github.com/Viir/bots/tree/4a8c9b900f8676c2bb98d2f3c9e91cd945439234/implement/applications/eve-online/eve-online-warp-to-0-autopilot for this purpose.
+To test and verify that the setup works, you need the source files of an app on your system.
+You can use the files from https://github.com/Viir/bots/blob/d33deb2ae2131e1a3d575e41f87c6b2b87f7009d/implement/applications/eve-online/eve-online-warp-to-0-autopilot for this purpose.

 ### Elm command line program